 Your knee cap and knee joint alignment can be corrected by using “hands-on” techniques to free up stiff joints and loosen tight soft tissues, applying tape or bracing to hold joints in correct alignment and then through targeted exercises that strengthen weak muscles and stretch tight, stiff soft tissues.

 Improve the Control and Strength of Your Leg Muscles (Especially your Quadriceps)

-Rehabilitation programs which improve the stability and strength of your core, hip and knee and which optimise the way that you move, have been shown to reduce knee pain for up to 12 months following physiotherapy.
-These programs have also been shown to improve the quadriceps muscle tone as well as the position of the knee cap on MRI scans (McConnell and Read 2014) indicating an increase in quadriceps muscle strength and therefore an improved dynamic stability of the knee.
+Rehabilitation programs which improve the stability and strength of your core, hip, and knee and which optimize the way that you move, have been shown to reduce knee pain for up to 12 months following physiotherapy.
+These programs have also been shown to improve the quadriceps muscle tone as well as the position of the knee cap on MRI scans (McConnell and Read 2014) indicating an increase in quadriceps muscle strength and therefore improved the dynamic stability of the knee.

-And by "normalising" the forces on your knee during your everyday activities, the abnormal or excessive forces that cause the break down and irritation of the knee joint tissues and structures are eliminated.
+And by “normalizing” the forces on your knee during your everyday activities, the abnormal or excessive forces that cause the breakdown and irritation of the knee joint tissues and structures are eliminated.